-VISION: A sustainable global cannabis industry with Thailand at its center, in which Thailand captures its fair share of the global cannabis industry’s profits, improves its GDP, enhances its employment opportunities, respects its environment, continues its tradition of innovation in cannabis through R&D and education, enables its manufacturers to penetrate new markets, and improves the lives of cannabis farmers in Thailand and beyond.
+VISION: A sustainable global cannabis industry in which Thailand captures its fair share of the global cannabis industry’s profits, improves its GDP, enhances its employment opportunities, respects its environment, continues its tradition of innovation in cannabis through R&D and education, enables its manufacturers to penetrate new markets, and improves the lives of cannabis farmers in Thailand and beyond.

 MISSION: To enable consumers to join us in “improving your world with the cannabis plant™ ” by purchasing only those cannabis products that most sustainably reduce poverty, respect the environment, and raise quality, at a respectable price.

 TCC’s corporate mission & vision statements don’t talk about TCC because they are not about us.

 - Our mission is about cannabis consumers (and, indirectly, the manufacturers who make consumer products using TCC’s cannabis ingredients).
 We’re just one link in the cannabis industry’s global supply chain.
 We need every other link to be strong, too, in order to out-compete the vertically-integrated cannabis multinationals.